Meyer Zayder: Assassination of Kotovsky

-Soon it became known that Meyer Zayder was killed in Kharkiv, not far from the local railway station.
-His corpse was found on the canvas of the railway.
+Soon it became known that Meyer Zayder lost his life in Kharkiv, not far from the local railway station.
+His lifeless body was found on the canvas of the railway.
 It is likely that, after strangling him, the murderers threw Zayder on the rails in the hope of imitating the accident, but the train was late, and their plan failed.
 As it was later possible to establish, the killing was carried out by three cavalrymen who served together with Kotovsky – Strigunov, Valdman and the third, whose name is still unknown.
-Zayder's assassins were not convicted.
+The people who took Zayder's life were not convicted.
 According to the memoirs of Grigory Grigoryevich Kotovsky's son, the chief organizer of the murder of Zayder was Odessit Valdman.
-In 1939 he was shot over a different matter.
+In 1939, he was shot over a different matter.

 Many researchers of Kotovsky's murder are convinced that Zayder was not the only and not the most important criminal, but acted under someone else's leadership.
 The materials about the murder of Kotovsky were classified.

 Zayder's friendship with Mishka Yaponchik and Kotovsky's murder, as an act of revenge, became one of the plot lines of the series "The Life and Adventures of Mishka Yaponchik".
 The role of Meyer Zayder (in the series he appears under the name Izya Majorchik) was performed by Alexey Filimonov.